Your Most-Googled New-Mom Questions, Answered

 Can a newborn sleep in their own room?

 The current recommendation from the American Academy of Pediatrics is to keep your newborn in the room with you in a separate bassinet or crib.
-Even if you don’t plan to cosleep, this will keep you close by for feedings and help reduce the risk of SIDS.
-The AAP also recommends keeping your baby in the room with you to six months, while some studies have found babies who sleep alone starting at four months sleep better.
+Even if you don’t plan to co-sleep, this will keep you close by for feedings and help reduce the risk of SIDS.
+The AAP also recommends keeping your baby in the room with you until they’re six months old; meanwhile, some studies have found babies who sleep alone starting at four months sleep better.
 Regardless, the experts agree that, at least when the baby is a newborn, the best spot is in your room.

 Letting babies “cry it out” is an oft-debated method of sleep training.
-However, most experts recommend sleep training, which may include some amount of crying it out, around 4 months.
-Generally, parents of newborns are instructed to think of the various reasons for crying and trying to soothe the baby, whether with food, cuddling, or something else.
-But healthy newborns can cry up to two hours a day, according to the Mayo Clinic.
-Sometimes, you can try everything in your repertoire and the baby will keep crying.
-Then, they will recommend letting the baby cry.
-If you need to, you can calmly put the baby down and leave the room, make yourself some tea, or even wear earplugs to reduce the stress of the crying on you.
-But if your newborn is crying for more than 3 hours a day, it may be colic and is definitely time to talk to a pediatrician.
+However, most experts recommend some form of sleep training, (which may or may not include “crying it out”) around four months.
+Generally, parents of newborns are instructed to think of the various reasons for crying and are encouraged to soothe the baby, whether with food, cuddling or something else.
+But even healthy newborns can cry up to two hours a day, according to the Mayo Clinic.
+Sometimes, you can try everything in your repertoire and the baby will…just keep crying.
+If that’s the case, doctors will recommend just letting the baby “cry it out.”
+If you need to, you can calmly put the baby down and leave the room, make yourself some tea or even wear earplugs to reduce the stress of the crying on you.
+But if your newborn is crying for more than three hours a day, it may be colic and is definitely time to talk to a pediatrician.

-Will a newborn cry if hungry or cry if they’re too hot?
+Will a newborn cry if they’re hungry or cry if they’re too hot?

 While crying is an important tool of communication for newborns, there are other signs to watch for.
-For example, a baby that is too hot will be restless and uncomfortable writes Dr. Harvey Karp, author of The Happiest Baby On The Block.
-Babies are more likely to cry when they’re hungry than hot, but there are other things to watch for, like rooting, sucking on hands, or even clenched hands.
+For example, a baby who’s too hot will be restless and uncomfortable, writes Dr. Harvey Karp, author of The Happiest Baby On The Block and founder/creator of The SNOO.
+Babies are more likely to cry when they’re hungry than hot, but there are other things to watch for, like rooting, sucking on hands or even clenched hands.

 Why are newborns wrapped so tight?

 Wrapping a newborn tightly is called swaddling.
-It helps soothe babies, and, Ross says, “Swaddling has been shown to help babies sleep longer than babies who are not being swaddled.”
-But, done incorrectly, there are risks.
-New parents will likely get a lot of instruction on swaddling methods before leaving the hospital, but if they need some review, Youtube is a great resource for quick review.
+It helps soothe babies, and, as Dr. Karp explains, has been shown to help babies sleep longer due to replicating womb-like conditions and helping control babies’ Moro reflex.
+But, when done incorrectly, there are risks.
+New parents will likely get a lot of instruction on swaddling methods before leaving the hospital, but if they need some help later on, Youtube is a great resource for quick review.